Helicopter Parenting. Bubble-wrapped kids. We know we shouldn’t solve all our children’s problems for them. But, when should we get involved?

 - Your gut instinct tells you something is up!

 If any of these things are happening, this is when you need to step in and give them lots of guidance and support.
 Empathise with your child and give very practical, step-by-step things they can do to make it better.
 Like a coach, give them strategies to put into practise.
 Keep your ideas easy and simple and check in with them at the end of each day to see how it went.
 For example, “How did things go today with Evie?
-Show me on the Friend-o-meter.”
+Show me on the Friend-o-Meter.”
 When you encourage them to try something, let them know, “And, if that doesn’t work, no problem!
-We’ll come up with a new plan!”
+We’ll come up with a new plan!” –> Give this activity a try: Time to Chat!

 Most importantly, be that person they can talk to, rely on, who will comfort them during this hard time.
-Don’t solve their problems for them, don’t call the other kid’s parents, but give them little, bite-sized challenges to help them work through the conflict.
+Don’t solve their problems for them, don’t call the other kid’s parents (here are 10 reasons why!), but give them little, bite-sized challenges to help them work through the conflict.
 For example, “It sounds like things are hardest with Evie at recess time.
 How about tomorrow, you volunteer in the library at recess time.
 Give it a try!”

 And, if after all of that, your child is still struggling and things are getting worse… This is when the parents and teachers need to work together AS A TEAM and come up with deeper interventions.
 The safety and happiness of our children are always a top priority.